hujanais/covid-mobility-ng/README.md

 Some development notes (this is really for me to remember what I did)

+--- Migrated to use Vercel server.

+---- Obsolete Heroku steps ---

 Create DockerFile and nginx.conf files change "outputPath": "dist", heroku container:login